 Q: What if I need help printing out the tags?

-A: We will have a tag printing workshops - bring your completed inventory sheet if possible and cardstock to Station 117 on Friday December 4th from 12:00-5:00 p.m, or to Fox 007 on Monday December 7th from 4:00-6:00 p.m. and we will help you.
+A: We will have a tag printing workshops - bring your completed inventory sheet if possible and cardstock to Station 117 on Friday December 2nd from 5:00-7:00 p.m, and another date TBD.

 Q: Where do I get card stock?